altocodenl/tagaway/readme.md

 - `POST /uploadCheck`
    - This route is used to see if a piv has already been uploaded.
-   - Body must be of the form `{ID: INTEGER (id of the upload), hash: INTEGER, filename: STRING, fileSize: INTEGER, lastModified: INTEGER, tags: UNDEFINED|[STRING, ...]}`.
+   - Body must be of the form `{ID: INTEGER (id of the upload), hash: INTEGER, name: STRING, size: INTEGER, lastModified: INTEGER, tags: UNDEFINED|[STRING, ...]}`.
    - If `tags` are included, after being lowercased and trimmed, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 or start with `g::` (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
-   - `body.fileSize` must be the size in bytes of the file being checked.
+   - `body.size` must be the size in bytes of the file being checked.
    - `body.id` must be that of an existing upload id, otherwise the endpoint returns 404 with body `{error: 'upload'}`; if the upload exists but its status is not `uploading`, the endpoint returns 409 with body `{error: 'status'}`.
    - If there's already a piv with the same bytes (whether with the same name or not), the endpoint will reply `{repeated: true}`, otherwise it will return `{repeated: false}`.
-   - If the piv matches another one already present and `lastModified` and/or a date parsed from the `filename` is a date not held by the metadata of the piv already present, those dates will be added to it.
+   - If the piv matches another one already present and `lastModified` and/or a date parsed from the `name` is a date not held by the metadata of the piv already present, those dates will be added to it.

 - `POST /piv`
    - Must be a multipart request (and it should include a `content-type` header with value `multipart/form-data`) (otherwise, 400 with body `{error: 'multipart'}`).
    - Must contain exactly one file with name `piv` (otherwise, 400 with body `{error: 'file'}`).
    - Must contain no extraneous fields (otherwise, 400 with body `{error: 'invalidField'}`).
-The only allowed fields are `uid`, `lastModified`, `tags` and `providerData`; the last two are optional.
+The only allowed fields are `uid`, `lastModified`, `tags` and `importData`; the last two are optional.
    - Must contain a field `id` with an upload id (otherwise, 400 with body `{error: 'id'}`.
 The `id` groups different uploaded files into an upload unit, for UI purposes.
 The `id` should be a timestamp in milliseconds returned by a previous call to `POST /upload`.
 If no upload with such `id` exists, the endpoint returns 404.
 The upload with that `id` should have a `status` of `uploading`; if it is not, a 409 is returned with body `{error: 'status'}`.
    - Must include a `lastModified` field that's parseable to an integer (otherwise, 400 with body `{error: 'lastModified'}`).
    - If it includes a `tag` field, it must be an array (otherwise, 400 with body `{error: 'tags'}`).
 After being lowercased and trimmed, none of them should be `'all`', `'untagged'` or a four digit string that when parsed to an integer is between 1900 to 2100 or start with `g::` (otherwise, 400 with body `{error: 'invalid tag: TAGNAME'}`).
-   - Can contain a field `providerData` with value `{provider: 'google'|'dropbox', id: FILE_ID, name: STRING, modificationTime: FILE_MODIFICATION_TIME, path: STRING}`.
+   - Can contain a field `importData` with value `{provider: 'google'|'dropbox', id: FILE_ID, name: STRING, modificationTime: FILE_MODIFICATION_TIME, path: STRING}`.
 This can only happen if the request comes from the server itself as part of an import process; if the IP is not from the server itself, 403 is returned.
    - The file uploaded must be `.png`, `.jpg` or `.mp4` (otherwise, 400 with body `{error: 'format'}`).
    - The file must be at most 2GB bytes (otherwise, 400 with body `{error: 'tooLarge'}`).
    - If a file exists for that user that is both identical to an existing one and also having the same name, a 409 is returned with body `{error: 'alreadyUploaded', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
    - If a file exists for that user that is either identical but has a different name than an existing one, or that is the same after stripping the metadata and without regard to the original name, a 409 is returned with body `{error: 'repeated', id: STRING}`, where `ID` is the ID of the identical piv that is already uploaded.
-   - In the case for both repeated or already uploaded, and `lastModified` and/or a date parsed from the `filename` is a date not held by the metadata of the piv already present, those dates will be added to it.
+   - In the case for both repeated or already uploaded, and `lastModified` and/or a date parsed from the `name` is a date not held by the metadata of the piv already present, those dates will be added to it.
    - If the storage capacity for that user is exceeded, a 409 is returned with body `{error: 'capacity'}`.
    - If the upload is successful, a 200 is returned with body `{id: ID, deg: 90|180|-90|undefined}`, where `ID` is the ID of the piv just uploaded and `deg` is the rotation automatically applied to the piv based on its metadata.